hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     engine-host-allowlist=localhost,127.0.0.1
     ```

-Comma separated list of hostnames to allow for ENGINE API access (applies to both HTTP and WebSockets), or * to accept any host
+A comma-separated list of hostnames to allow for Engine API access (applies to both HTTP and WebSockets).

+!!!tip

+    To allow all hostnames, use `"*"`.
+We don't recommend allowing all hostnames in production
+    environments.

 ### `engine-jwt-enabled`